 Gas power seemed never to work properly and trams continually stopped or never reached their destination.
 These power failures also affected businesses and homes.
 There were stories of tram drivers sleeping in their trams overnight where they had stopped due to the outages.
 Torrential rains in late in 1906 caused breakdowns in addition to the engines causing trouble.
 In December 1906, there were 25 complete system stoppages.
 By March 1907 they had reached 79 and in April there were 312.

-Trams were the only municipal transport until 1926 when city council bought 20 buses.
-Double-decker buses were put into service in 1931 and trolley buses a few years later.
+Trams were the only municipal transport until 1926 when the city council bought 20 buses.
+Double-decker buses were put into service in 1931 and trolleybuses a few years later.
 The last tram ride was in 1961 (See History of Trams HERE)